briannval/simple-quiz-system/README.md

 - You can save the state of my application by clicking the Save Data button on the main panel
 - You can reload the state of my application by clicking the Load Data button on the main panel

+# Phase 4: Task 2
+Here is a representative sample of events that occur when program runs:

+Wed Mar 27 23:07:36 PDT 2024
+Data loaded from ./data/quizzes.json
+Wed Mar 27 23:07:53 PDT 2024
+Created quiz named LoggerQuiz with 0 starts
+Wed Mar 27 23:08:04 PDT 2024
+Attempting quiz namedLoggerQuiz
+Wed Mar 27 23:08:07 PDT 2024
+Starred quiz for LoggerQuiz to 1 stars.
+Wed Mar 27 23:08:07 PDT 2024
+An attempt of LoggerQuiz passed with score 100
+Wed Mar 27 23:08:08 PDT 2024
+Data saved to ./data/quizzes.json

+# Phase 4: Task 3
+After looking at the UML diagram, I understood immediately extreme coupling towards the Quiz class.
+Too many classes know about the Quiz class, which probably isn't good as it could cause problems to various classes when a change is made in the Quiz class, whether at compile-time, or at run-time.
+I would refactor this, and not all classes need to know about Quiz.
+Possibly, an Observer pattern could be used.

+One major refactor I would make was to move the storage of quizzes in the QuizPlayer class to a model class, instead of storing it in the UI.
+That way, this would be more testable, since we technically shouldn't "keep" data in our UI package.
+It would also be easier to log it in that way.
+Lastly, it may be my first time using Jawa Swing UI library, but the next time I used it, I would make a much better way than using just OptionPanes and MessageDialogs, and actually organizing the frames and panels within the classes better.